Submissions are now closed for the 2017 Wellcome Image Awards

 Images are judged on quality, technique, visual impact, and their ability to communicate and engage.

-See how this year’s overall winner, artist and scientist David Goodsell, created a unique watercolour painting of the molecular landscape inside an Ebola virus particle.
+See how the 2016 Awards' overall winner, artist and scientist David Goodsell, created a unique watercolour painting of the molecular landscape inside an Ebola virus particle.

 Illustrating Ebola | David S Goodsell.
 Filmed by Chadwick Trentham, edited by Gary Tobyn and produced by Chris Chapman.